 - Making sure we're working on the right things at the right time.

 - Representing the team, and the business both internally and externally.

 - Support you in your personal development via coaching.

 - Help you understand the context, the "why" and the wider picture of the work we are doing.

 - Give you direct and honest feedback be it positive or constructive.

 3. My values

-- transparency - I will never withhold information that impacts you or your work, by making sure you are in the loop.
+- transparency - I will never withhold information that impacts you or your work.
 This is tightly related to how we communicate inside and outside the team.
-The best way for me to be aware of how and what you are doing is for you to show it to me, either directly by grabbing me for a coffee, or indirectly via a Pull Request or Jira Ticket.
+The best way for me to be aware of how and what you are doing is for you to show it to me.
+Either directly by grabbing me for a coffee, or indirectly via a Pull Request or a Ticket.
 Bottom line: I prefer you to push information to me, instead of me pulling it from you.

-- honesty - Independently of being positive or negative feedback, I will be 100% honest with you about anything.
-Failures should be analysed, reviewed and serve as a lesson, while success should be cheered and celebrated.
-The same goes in the opposite direction: I like to think I am a logical person, so I will take negative feedback as constructive criticism, from which I can learn.
+- honesty - Independently of being positive or constructive feedback, I will be 100% honest with you about.
+Failures are reviewed and serve as a lesson, while success should be cheered and celebrated.
+The same goes in the opposite direction: I like to think I am a logical person, so I will take feedback as constructive criticism, from which I can learn.

 - accountability and ownership - if you are part of my team, I intrinsically trust you, without any reservation.
-As such, when you are in charge of a feature I expect you to own it, not only from a technical point of view but also understand the whys, the whats and the whens.
+When you are in charge of a feature I expect you to own it, not only from a technical point of view but also understand the whys, the whats and the whens.
 You become the CEO of that feature.
-As such, when you succeed I will make sure everyone knows about it.
+When you succeed I will make sure everyone knows about it.
 When you fail, I expect you to understand why it happened, learn from it and persevere.